PhilipSnows/quartz/content/Commandment 01.md

 The better you **understand those systems**, the easier it gets.

 ## Magic Book System
->"Ron speared a roast potato on the end of his fork, glaring at it.
+>[!quote] "Ron speared a roast potato on the end of his fork, glaring at it.
 Then he said, 'I hate being poor.'"
+>
->— Ronald Weasley: kindred spirit, beloved king
+>—Ronald Weasley: kindred spirit, beloved king

 ![600](https://i.imgur.com/n3ywSrE.png)